MiladJoodi/Coursera_News_App/README.md

-# A Mini University details app
+# Mini University details app

 <h4>I used Next.js , Tailwind.css and Clerk in this project. 👌</h4>